SuneetPatil/aws-serverless-boilerplate/README.md

         - Returns a flag prompting the user to confirm logout of the previous session.
         - New session is not created until the previous one is revoked (SSO enforcement).
     - If no other session exists:
-        - Creates a new session entry in the DB tied to user ID and device type.
+        - Creates a new session entry in the DB, tied to user ID, device type, device_id, and ip_address.
         - Stores refresh token and session expiry.
     - Access and refresh tokens are returned in the response.
 - All errors (invalid OTP, unverified user, expired OTP, etc.) are handled gracefully with clear messaging and appropriate HTTP status codes.